Formula One glossary

 - Drive-through penalty

-- This is one of the two penalties that can be given to drivers during a race.
-When imposed, the offending drive must drive into the pit lane and continue through without stopping at his pit box.
-The penalty lies in the limited speed that is permitted in the pitlane, resulting in a considerable loss of time compared to 300 km/h on the main straight.
+A type of penalty that can be handed to a driver by the race stewards for an infringement against the sporting regulations.
+When imposed, the offending driver must drive into the pit lane and continue through without stopping at his pit box.
+The penalty lies in the limited speed that is permitted in the pitlane, resulting in a considerable loss of time compared to normal travelling speeds of above 300 km/h on the main straight.

 - Dry sump